tablelandnetwork/go-tableland/README.md

    VALIDATOR_ALCHEMY_ARBITRUM_MAINNET_API_KEY=<your arbitrum mainnet alchemy key>
    VALIDATOR_ALCHEMY_POLYGON_MAINNET_API_KEY=<your polygon mainnet alchemy key>
    VALIDATOR_QUICKNODE_ARBITRUM_NOVA_MAINNET_API_KEY=<your arbitrum nova mainnet quicknode key>
+   VALIDATOR_GLIF_FILECOIN_MAINNET_API_KEY=
    ```

    > Note: there is also an optional `METRICS_HUB_API_KEY` variable; this can be left empty.
 It's a service (`cmd/metricshub`) that aggregates metrics like `git summary` and pushes them to centralized infrastructure ([GCP Cloud Run](https://cloud.google.com/run)) managed by the core team.
 If you'd like to have your validator push metrics to this hub, please reach out to the Tableland team, and we may make it available to you.
 However, this process will further be decentralized in the future and remove this dependency entirely.
-Additionally, if you'd like to run a validator for the Filecoin Calibration testnet, use the `VALIDATOR_GLIF_FILECOIN_CALIBRATION_API_KEY` key with an empty value, placed in the `docker/deployed/testnet` config since it allows for unauthenticated requests.

 3. Tune the `docker/deployed/mainnet/api/config.json` :